9. Commands

 A program has two sets of inputs: The command line arguments

-), and standard input.
+(passed in argv), and standard input.

 Q allows infix functions, with a varying number of right